Working for services for education

 If you are looking for work in a challenging, fast-paced and friendly environment committed to improving the lives of children and young people, check out our vacancies below or feel free to send a speculative application to: firstname.lastname@example.org

-Feel free to drop us an speculative application via email or letter if you can’t find what you’re looking for right now.
+We have no vacancies live at the moment, but feel free to drop us an speculative application via email or letter if you can’t find what you’re looking for right now.

 We thank you for your application and appreciate the time and effort involved.
 Due to the large number of applications we receive we are unfortunately not always able to respond to everyone.
 If you do not hear from us within 2 weeks of the closing date, please consider your application to be unsuccessful on this occasion.